-2. Jabra Move Style Edition – Budget-Friendly Bluetooth Headphones
+2. Jabra Move Style Edition: Best Budget-Friendly Bluetooth Headphones

 The Jabra Move Style Edition Headphones sound much better than many costlier Bluetooth headphones.
 The headphones come with intuitive controls and are one of the most comfortable headphones on the market.
 The well-padded headband, soft earpads and swivel earcups make them perfect for continuous use.
 Even though the headphones do not come with ANC, they have many other compelling features that make them perfect for their price.

-3. NAD Viso HP70 – Best Sound Quality
+3. NAD Viso HP70: Bluetooth Headphones With Best Sound Quality

 The NAD Viso HP70 Headphones are indeed the best sounding Bluetooth headphones on the market.
 Even though Jabra Elite 85H and Move Style Edition are the top 2 contenders on our list, NAD Viso HP70 has an edge over both when it comes to sound clarity and quality.
 What’s even better?
 The headphones come with ANC functionality.